MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/EFTGCA-VertxBackend/README.md

 ![](../Documents/images/vertx1.png)

 Each node has a server verticle instance.
 This server verticle expose and listen for incoming users request.
-When a valid join request is received te server verticle create a new Client verticle and subscribe it to the event bus.
+When a valid join request is received the server verticle create a new Client verticle and subscribe it to the event bus.

 When an user send a new message through the websocket the server publish it into the Event Bus, and all the clients subscribed to it can get it and send to their users writing it into the websocket.

+When an user send an image message through the API Rest (Post action) the server process it like a text message and send an notification to the other users using the event bus.
+When the clients receive this notification claim for the image using the API Rest (GET action) and download the image message.